anchorcms/anchor-cms/contributing.md

 # Contributing to Anchor
 We're currently in the process of developing `v1.0` but there are still issues to iron out with the existing distro: `v0.9.x`.
-So we've compiled this short document to help you guys *help* us!
+So we've compiled this short document to help you guys help *us*!

 ### First